tharzen/php-interpreter/README.md

 For front end parser, information can be found in [README.md](https://github.com/eou/php-parser/blob/master/README.md) and [DEV.md](https://github.com/eou/php-parser/blob/master/DEV.md).

 ### Memory Model
-The implementation of variable system is based on abstract model defined in [PHP langspec - memory model](https://github.com/php/php-langspec/blob/master/spec/04-basic-concepts.md#the-memory-model).
+The implementation of variable system is based on abstract model for storing variables defined in [PHP langspec - memory model](https://github.com/php/php-langspec/blob/master/spec/04-basic-concepts.md#the-memory-model).

 Traditionally, an environment is linked with its outer or enclosed environment thus it could be a linked list.
 But the whole environments in this interpreter is constructed by a Map.
 After the program exit one environment, we may destroy it or store it since the program may access some environments or some variables in them later.